Depth Estimation#

 float fps_number;

 We need to define an input function for the accelerator to use.
-In this case, our input function will get a new frame from the cam and pre-process it.
+In this case, our input function will get a new frame from the camera and pre-process it.

 def get_frame_and_preprocess():